muzzley/mobile-icon-resizer/README.md

 The tool itself is a Node.js app/module so you'll need to have Node.js v0.8+ installed.

 The image resizing is done with [ImageMagick](http://www.imagemagick.org/).
 Make sure you have ImageMagick's `convert` command available in the command line.
+Windows users, see [Windows](#Windows) section below.

 ## Installation